dan-damit/Scripts-and-Snippets/Website/blog.md

 **Tags:** automation, scripting
 ## Automating the sysdiag workflow for the home page

 I wanted to add more to the home page.
-What better to fit the theme than a system diagnostics widget.
+What better to fit the theme than a system diagnostics widget??
+I think it adds an additional cool factor to see real time stats of my server.

-(adding more to this later)
+I started with a shell script (Synology runs a sort of custom flavor of debian) to grab all the server's hardware info, staring with Hostname and ending with Last Sync entries.
+I setup a task in the Task Scheduler like the other md-to-json.js script to run the generate-manifest.sh script.
+This script grabs the info, and outputs it to a manifest.json file.
+Then, I have a

 ### dan